2023 Startup CEO Salary Analysis

 |Median Startup CEO Salary||$125,000||$131,000||$130,000||$135,000|

-The analysis comes from an anonymized dataset comprising more than 250 venture-funded startups and representing more than $2 BN in funding.
+The analysis comes from an anonymized dataset comprising more than 250 venture-funded companies and representing more than $2 BN in funding.
 Startups in the study represent several industries, including Biotech, eCommerce, EdTech, FinTech, HealthTech, Hardware, SaaS and more.

 How Did the Covid Pandemic Affect CEO Salary?